Economics | 1 min read | May 2025

 Our weekly update of the developments and key themes around the US economy

-• Increased downside risks to growth and a more front-loaded inflation shock are likely to lead the Fed delivering three consecutive cuts from December 2025 through March 2026.
+• Increased downside risks to growth and a more front-loaded inflation shock are likely to lead the Fed to deliver three consecutive cuts from December 2025 through March 2026.

 • Our overview highlights the key releases of US economic market data